-Real estate is a highly profitable market, but it comes with significant risk.
+Commercial real estate is a highly profitable market, but it comes with significant risk.
 Thus, there are different metrics to measure the risks associated with their real estate investments.

-Of all the available choices, the loan to cost ratio is the most preferred one for real estate construction projects like value adds redevelopment or ground-up development projects.
+Of all the available choices, the loan-to-cost ratio is the most preferred one for real estate construction projects like value adds redevelopment or ground-up development projects.

 The metrics help measure the debt acquired to finance a project compared to the project’s total cost.
 In simple words, the higher LTC ratio indicates the developer has taken considerable leverage to complete the project, which in turn increases the associated risk.

 LTC ratio- What is it, and how to use it?

 The loan-to-cost ratio is a standard calculation metric.
 Real estate investors use it to measure the leverage available on a commercial real estate project.
 It helps compare the total amount of debt used in the project to calculate the cost used to complete the construction project.

 The higher the LTC rate or ratio will be, the more debt the developer has used for the construction, making the entire project risk.
 It is an essential metric for investors, especially for ground-up construction components.